Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: A. Dataset Details

 \subsection{A.1.
 Training Datasets}

 \textbf{Hypersim}~\cite{roberts2021hypersim} is a photorealistic synthetic dataset designed for comprehensive indoor scene understanding, and is introduced since obtaining per-pixel ground truth labels from real images is often challenging or impossible for many essential scene understanding tasks.
 This dataset is created using a vast collection of synthetic scenes developed by professional artists, resulting in 77,400 images across 461 indoor scenes with detailed per-pixel annotations and corresponding ground truth geometry.
 HyperSim is built exclusively using publicly accessible 3D assets.
 It includes complete scene geometry, material properties, and lighting information for each scene.
 Also, it provides dense per-pixel semantic instance segmentations and comprehensive camera details for each image.
 Further, it decomposes each image into diffuse reflectance, diffuse illumination, and a non-diffuse residual component that captures view-dependent lighting effects.
-In terms of training split, as mentioned in the Experiments Section, we utilize the official dataset split to select approximately 54,000 samples from 365 scenes, ensuring that any incomplete samples are excluded.
-The RGB images and depth maps are resized to a resolution of 480 × 640 pixels, and the original distance measurements, defined relative to the focal point, are transformed into standard depth values relative to the focal plane.
+In terms of training split, for Marigold and E2E-FT, as mentioned in the Experiments Section, we utilize the official dataset split to select approximately 54,000 samples from 365 scenes, and the RGB images and depth maps are resized to a resolution of 480 × 640 pixels.
+For Lotus, approximately 39,000 samples are selected, and the RGB images and depth maps are resized to a resolution of 576 × 768 pixels.
+The original distance measurements, defined relative to the focal point, are transformed into standard depth values relative to the focal plane.